Březina (former Blansko District)

 Březina is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 1,100 inhabitants.
+It has about 1,200 inhabitants.

 Březina lies approximately 13 km north-east of Brno and 192 km south-east of Prague.

 History

 The first written mention of Březina is from 1365.
 The village of Proseč was first mentioned in 1395.
 In 1950, both villages were merged into one municipality.
-Since 1 January 2007, Březina has been no longer part of Blansko District and became part of the Brno-Country District.
+Since 1 January 2007, Březina has been no longer part of Blansko District and became part of Brno-Country District.